Zero-1729/rocket/README.md

 ##### Stellar :dizzy:

-This is recommended for Begginers and Users who prefer to use the interactive shell or run their code without compiling.
-Like CPython's Python Interpreter. **Stellar** can be run as an interactive shell by invoking the `rocket` command which would start the interactive shell:-
+This is recommended for Beginners and Users who prefer to use the interactive shell or run their code without compiling.
+Like the Python Interpreter. **Stellar** can be run as an interactive shell by invoking the `rocket` command which would start the interactive shell:-

 ```
 $ rocket